OpenTrading/OTMql4Fix/README.md

-This project builds on the FIX parser: http://github.com/dmitryme/fix_parser and builds on OTMql4Py, and requires it as a pre-requisite.
+This project builds on the FIX parser: http://github.com/dmitryme/fix_parser and builds on OTMql4Py, and requires that as a pre-requisite.
 There are no pre-requisites in your Python other than `ctypes`, which is now a part of the Python standard library.
 The `fix_parser` works under Windows and Linux, so you can use it from Mt4 under Windows,